mbursztein/NovaceneAI/wp-content/plugins/ultimate-post/readme.txt

 == Description ==

-Ultimate Post Blocks is a Gutenberg post block plugins for creating beautiful Gutenberg post grid blocks, post listing blocks, post slider blocks and post carousel blocks within a few seconds.
+Gutenberg Post Blocks is a Gutenberg post block plugins for creating beautiful Gutenberg post grid blocks, post listing blocks, post slider blocks and post carousel blocks within a few seconds.

 [🔥 Plugin Details](https://wpxpo.com/) || [💥 Free Starter Pack](https://demo.wpxpo.com/layouts/) || [😱 Download Free Theme](https://wordpress.org/themes/coblog/) || [💿 Video Tutorials](https://www.youtube.com/watch?v=JZxIflYKOuM&list=PLPidnGLSR4qcAwVwIjMo1OVaqXqjUp_s4)

 [youtube https://www.youtube.com/watch?v=JZxIflYKOuM]

 <strong>Live Editable Gutenberg Blocks</strong>
-Each and every setting are visually editable in Ultimate Post Blocks.
+Each and every setting are visually editable in Gutenberg Post Blocks.
 You can change your blocks design of the post with ultimate design settings.
 An enormous amount of google font has been added for your section design.
 You don't have enough design skills?
 No problem, preset sections blocks and layouts blocks are ready for your needs.

 <strong>Slider Blocks</strong>
-Dynamic slider using posts is now easier to make using ultimate post blocks.
+Dynamic slider using posts is now easier to make using Gutenberg post blocks.
 Slider will be run with your control, your desire design.
 Post Grid blocks come with ultimate control over the modern design.

-Using Ultimate Post Blocks query builder you can create a complex query for your post grid.
+Using Gutenberg Post Blocks query builder you can create a complex query for your post grid.
 Anyone can create complex queries for every block without writing a single line of code.